North Carolina Utilities Commission

-The North Carolina Utilities Commission is a government agency that regulates the various utilities of the state of North Carolina.
-The Commission also regulates household goods transportation, buses, brokers and ferryboats.
+The North Carolina Utilities Commission is a government agency that regulates the public utilities of the state of North Carolina, most notably electric, natural gas, and water and sewer utilities.
+The Commission also regulates the transportation of goods and public transportation such as charter buses and ferryboats.

-The Commission consists of seven members, including the chair of the Commission.
-The current chair is Charlotte A. Mitchell, who was named chair on in 2017.
+The Commission consists of five members, including the chair of the Commission.
+On July 31, 2025, pursuant to N.C.
+Gen. Stat.
+62-10(e) and Session Law 2024-57 – Subpart III-F, the Commission elected William M. Brawley to serve as the Commission’s chairman effective immediately, for a chairman term concluding on June 30, 2028.

 History

-In 1891 the North Carolina General Assembly created the Railroad Commission to regulate the rates charged by railways, passenger boat services, telegraph services, and express companies.
-In 1893 the commission gained jurisdiction over telephone companies, and four years later it regulated street cars.
-In 1899 the Railroad Commission was replaced by the Corporation Commission, which assumed regulatory responsibility for the previous utilities as well as banks and savings and loan associations.
+In 1891, the North Carolina General Assembly created the Railroad Commission to regulate the rates charged by railways, passenger boat services, telegraph services, and express companies.
+In 1893, the commission gained jurisdiction over telephone companies, and four years later it regulated street cars.
+In 1899, the Railroad Commission was replaced by the Corporation Commission, which assumed regulatory responsibility for the previous utilities as well as banks and savings and loan associations.
 Shortly thereafter the body was given some taxation responsibilities.
 Beginning in 1905, some of its duties were reassigned to new agencies.
-In 1913 the Corporation Commission was given responsibility for regulating water and hydroelectric utilities.
-In 1920 the commission was replaced by a single Utilities Commissioner and some part-time staff.
+In 1913, the Corporation Commission was given responsibility for regulating water and hydroelectric utilities.
+In 1933, the commission was replaced by a single Utilities Commissioner and two assistant commissioners.

-In 1941 the General Assembly created the North Carolina Utilities Commission, composed of three commissioners serving six-year terms.
+In 1941, the General Assembly created the North Carolina Utilities Commission, composed of three commissioners serving six-year terms.
 Two additional members and technical staff were added in 1949.
-In 1975 the board was expanded from five to seven members.
+The technical staff were assigned to divisions for accounting, electricity, telephones, motor passenger carriers, and motor freight.
+In 1975, the board was expanded from five to seven members.
 Two years later the General Assembly created the Public Staff of the Utilities Commission to supply it with technical advice.
+In 2024, the commission was shrunk from seven to five members.